PatternsTechGit/PT_AngularForms/README.md

 Previously we have developed an **API** solution in asp.net core in which we have

 * EF Code first approach to generate database of a fictitious bank application called **BBBank**.
-* Applied data seeding to the database.
+*  Api solution in Asp.net core that have just two api functions `GetLast12MonthBalances` & `GetLast12MonthBalances/{userId}` which returns data of the last 12 months total balances.

-For more details see [data seeding](https://github.com/PatternsTechGit/PT_AzureSql_EFDataSeeding) lab.
+For more details see [Angular calling API](https://github.com/PatternsTechGit/PT_AngularCallingAPI) lab.

 ## Frontend Codebase
 Previously we have angular application in which we have